IBM mandates all U.S. employees to be fully vaccinated by Dec. 8 - NewsBreak

 IBM had previously said it would allow only fully vaccinated U.S. employees to return to offices.
 However, the new policy applies to all U.S. employees, even those working from home.
 Some can, however, claim exemption from the rule on medical and religious grounds.

-With the resurgence of cases due to the Delta variant of the coronavirus, major tech companies including Facebook Inc, Google and Microsoft Corp have also mandated vaccinations for employees.
+With the resurgence of cases due to the Delta variant of the coronavirus, major tech companies including Facebook Inc (FB.O), Google (GOOGL.O) and Microsoft Corp (MSFT.O) have also mandated vaccinations for employees.

+Reporting by Chavi Mehta and Tiyashi Datta in Bengaluru; Editing by Shinjini Ganguli

 Comments / 1